isomerpages/gb-assist/pages/solutionrepo/solution2033.md

 ---
-title: Sophos Endpoint - Sophos Central Intercept X Advanced with EDR - 200 Licences (1 Year)
+title: A2000ERP Version 12.X - Package (A) - A2000ERP Wholesale System for 10 Users Annual Subscription
-permalink: /productivity-solutions-grant/solutionrepo/solution1971
+permalink: /productivity-solutions-grant/solutionrepo/solution2033
 ---

 #### Description

-Sophos safeguards all users' devices under one management, either on premise or in the cloud with a single simplified management console, allowing users to easily control the overall network.
-By preventing further damage to business, it automatically removes detected malware or isolate compromised devices.
-Next gen protection, by identifying, preventing techniques, behaviors used in every exploit, it blocks malware and infections.
+A2000 Solutions Pte.
+Ltd. is an established ERP business software development company in Singapore with more than 24 years of industry experience in its pocket.
+We provide enterprise solutions that cover financial management, analytics, mobile solutions, sales & distribution, POS, inventory & warehouse system.
+A2000 Solutions simplifies your business processes, empowers people, and helps SMEs to create dynamic responses to market changes for small and medium-sized industries.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/20200687_Desensitised_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/DesensitisedA2000Solutions20200614_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria